Flxible

 The Flxible Co. (pronounced "flexible") was an American manufacturer of motorcycle sidecars, funeral cars, ambulances, intercity coaches and transit buses, based in the U.S. state of Ohio.
 It was founded in 1913 and closed in 1996.
 The company's production transitioned from highway coaches and other products to transit buses over the period 1953–1970, and during the years that followed, Flxible was one of the largest transit-bus manufacturers in North America.

 History

-In 1913, Hugo H. Young and Carl F. Dudte founded the Flexible Side Car Company in Loudonville, Ohio, to manufacture motorcycle sidecars with a flexible mounting to the motorcycle.
-The flexible mounting allowed the sidecar to lean on corners along with the motorcycle, and was based on a design patented by Young.

-In 1919, the company dropped the first "E" in "flexible" and changed its name to The Flxible Company as the business looked for new opportunities to expand.
+In 1913, Hugo H. Young and Carl F. Dudte founded the Flexible Side Car Company in Mansfield, Ohio, to manufacture motorcycle sidecars with a flexible mounting to the motorcycle that was designed by Young while he was owning and operating a Harley-Davidson dealership.
+The flexible mounting allowed the sidecar to lean on corners along with the motorcycle.
+With growing demand and financial assistance (and leadership) from Charles F. Kettering, a larger plant was opened in Loudonville, Ohio.
+In 1919, the company dropped the first "E" in "flexible" and changed its name to The Flxible Company so the name could be trademarked.

-After low-priced automobiles became available in the 1920s, the motorcycle sidecar demand dropped and in 1924, Flxible turned to production of funeral cars (hearses), and ambulances, which were primarily manufactured on Buick chassis, but also occasionally on Studebaker, Cadillac and REO chassis, and intercity buses, initially (1930s and early 1940s) built on GMC truck chassis, and powered with Buick Straight 8 engines.
+After low-priced automobiles became available in the 1920s, the market for motorcycle sidecars dropped off and Flxible turned to other markets.
+Their first bus was 12-passenger Studebaker-chassis sedan, which was delivered to E.L.
+Harter in 1924.
+Harter operated a passenger line that ran from Ashland, Ohio to Mt.
+Vernon, Ohio.
+Herter purchased a second bus in April of 1925.
+Flxible also built Hearses and ambulancess, primarily based on Buick chassis.
+Ambulance and hearse production ceased in 1964.